-So I was thrilled last month when the Orange County Master Gardeners gave me the book "Beatrix Potter's Gardening Life," by Marta McDowell.
+So I was thrilled last month when the Orange County Master Gardener volunteers gave me the book "Beatrix Potter's Gardening Life," by Marta McDowell.
 This book beautifully describes the Victorian author's life in the Lake District of northwest England and her transition from young botanist, to children's book author and illustrator, to impressive horticulturist.

 It is heavy with her botanical illustrations, paintings, and photographs of her gardens.
-My favorite was a watercolor of a white blooming orchid cactus; it looks just like the Epiphyllum cacti that Master Gardeners are always passing along.
+My favorite was a watercolor of a white blooming orchid cactus; it looks just like the Epiphyllum cacti that Master Gardener volunteers are always passing along.
 There is a description of her estate, Hilltop, through the seasons and a sampling of her letters that act as gardening notes.

 Potter's love for flowers, gardens, and garden creatures is evident in her books, and from this accounting we can see where she derived her inspiration.
 The descriptions inspired me to think about new plantings in my own yard and will probably inspire you as well.
 (Spoiler alert, she used wire fencing to keep the rabbits out of her perennials.)